Dasa: As people

-Based on the Arya-Dasa conflict described in Rigvedic text, scholars have tried to identify the Dasa as a population in South India and the Caucasus.

-Max Müller proposed that dasa referred to indigenous peoples living in South Asia before the arrival of the Aryans.
+Max Müller proposed that dāsa referred to indigenous peoples living in South Asia before the arrival of the Aryans.

 Michael Witzel in his review of Indo-Iranian texts in 1995, states that dasa in the Vedic literature represented a North Iranian tribe, who were enemies of the Vedic Aryans, and das-yu meant "enemy, foreigner."
 He notes that these enemies could have apparently become slaves if captured.

-Asko Parpola states that dasa referred only to Central Asian peoples.
-Vedic texts that include prayers for the defeat of the dasa as an "enemy people", according to Parpola, possibly refers to people from the so-called Bactria–Margiana Archaeological Complex (BMAC), who spoke a different language and opposed Aryan religious practices.
+Asko Parpola states that dāsa referred only to Central Asian peoples.
+Vedic texts that include prayers for the defeat of the dāsa as an "enemy people", according to Parpola, possibly refers to people from the so-called Bactria–Margiana Archaeological Complex (BMAC), who spoke a different language and opposed Aryan religious practices.
 Parpola uses archaeological and linguistic arguments to support his theory.
 Among the evidences cited were recent BMAC excavation results where forts in circular shapes were found, the shape described in the early parts of the Rigveda as the enemy forts of Indra.
-He also found that Rigvedic words with vocalic ṛ in their first syllable - for instance, ṛbīsa- “oven” or śṛgāla- “jackal” - are likely loanwords from the unknown BMAC language.
+He also found that Rigvedic words with vocalic r̥ in their first syllable - for instance, r̥bīsa- “oven” or śr̥gāla- “jackal” - are likely loanwords from the unknown BMAC language.

 As spiritual entity

-Authors like Sri Aurobindo believe that words like Dasa are used in the Rig Veda symbolically and should be interpreted spiritually, and that Dasa does not refer to human beings, but rather to demons who hinder the spiritual attainment of the mystic.
-Many Dasas are purely mythical and can only refer to demons.
-There is for example a Dasa called Urana with 99 arms (RV II.14.4), and a Dasa with six eyes and three heads in the Rig Veda.
+Authors like Sri Aurobindo believe that words like Dāsa are used in the Rigveda symbolically and should be interpreted spiritually, and that Dasa does not refer to human beings, but rather to demons who hinder the spiritual attainment of the mystic.
+Many Dāsas are purely mythical and can only refer to demons.
+There is for example a Dāsa called Urana with 99 arms (RV II.14.4), and a Dāsa with six eyes and three heads in the Rigveda.

 Aurobindo commented that in the RV III.34 hymn, where the word Arya varna occurs, Indra is described as the increaser of the thoughts of his followers: "the shining hue of these thoughts, sukram varnam asam, is evidently the same as that sukra or sveta Aryan hue which is mentioned in verse 9.
 Indra carries forward or increases the "colour" of these thoughts beyond the opposition of the Panis, pra varnam atiracchukram; in doing so he slays the Dasyus and protects or fosters and increases the Aryan "colour", IAST."

 According to Aurobindo (The Secret of the Veda), RV 5.14.4 is a key for understanding the character of the Dasyus: